cockroachdb/docs/cockroachcloud/free-closed-beta.md

 We have been busy building out and improving the CockroachCloud experience and are excited to invite you to a **closed beta** of a new version that will be permanently free to consume!

-We have turned on the ability to create a CockroachCloud Free cluster in your account.
-Your existing clusters will be unaffected by this additional capability.
-You will now be able to create up to five free clusters in your organization.
+You are now able to create up to five free clusters in your organization.
+Creating a CockroachCloud Free cluster will not affect your existing clusters in any way.

 ## What is CockroachCloud Free?